-- 6.21.
-Robots must be autonomous and it participates in the matches entirely by itself. - 6.22.
-The robot is allowed to leave any parts of the robot that are not containing main units (controller, motors, sensors) on the field, if needed.
-As soon as the part is touching the field or its game element and is no longer touching the robot it is considered a free element not part of the robot.
-If the part prevents balls to be delivered from one half of the game field to another, the match is stopped and the team with the robot that left the part on the field loses the match by 8-0.
-If the part left by one robot moved to the half dedicated for another team's robots, the match is stopped and the team with the robot that left the part on the field loses the match by 8-0. - 6.23.
+If the free part touches the other team's robot or game field the match is stopped and the team with the robot that left the part on the field loses the match by 8:-4.

+- 6.24.
 Participants are not allowed to interfere with or assist the robots.
 This includes entering data to a program by giving visual, audio or any other signals to the robots during the match.
-Team that violates this rule loses the match by 8-0. - 6.24.
-The robot is allowed to push, kick and throw balls. - 6.25.
-The robot is allowed to drive on to the ramp on its field half. - 6.26.
+Team that violates this rule loses the match by 8:-4. - 6.25.
+The robot is allowed to push, kick and throw balls. - 6.26.
+The robot is allowed to drive on to the ramp on its field half. - 6.27.
 The robot is not allowed to touch the ramp's red area on its field half.
-If any part of the robot touches the red area, the match is stopped and the team with the robot that violated the rule loses the match by 8-0.
+If any part of the robot touches the red area, the match is stopped and the team with the robot that violated the rule loses the match by 8:-4.